 David’s skills include software development, technical consulting, developer evangelism, ecosystem management, research and innovation.
 The EPOC32 mobile operating system he helped to architect was used in half a billion smartphones between 2001 and 2012.

-David is the Chair of the London Futurists a group who organize regular public meetings to discuss the future and how technology and science will change the world we live in.
+David is the Chair of the London Futurists, a group organizing regular public meetings to discuss the future and how technology and science will change the world we live in.
 It is their aim to engage and educate the public about science and foster better understanding for what is credible in science and what is not.